A Topological Approach to Meta-heuristics: Analytical Results on the BFS vs. DFS Algorithm Selection Problem: Tree with a Single Goal Level

-\begin{proposition} Consider a complete binary tree with depth $D$, goal level $g$ and goal probability $p_g$.
+\begin{proposition}[DFS runtime Single Goal Level] Consider a complete binary tree with depth $D$, goal level $g$ and goal probability $p_g$.
 When a goal exists and has position $Y$ on the goal level, the DFS search time is approximately